henrycc24/henrycc24.github.io/content/Labs/Lab1/index.md

 - Main file we will be editing and connecting though our Artemis wth BLE
 - Contains our UUIDS (University unique identifiers)

-Furthermore, we had to configure ble_arduino such that we create
+Furthermore, we had to configure ble_arduino such that we print the MAC_ADDRESS and create a new UUID

 ## The Process